ausgerechnet/spheroscope/library/guidelines.md

 - example: *Juncker warns about the outcome of Brexit*
 - alternatively, a more neutral communication verb (e.g. say) can be used if formula 1 is clearly inherently negative:
 - example: *He said that #brexit will wreck the job market*
+- includes ratings of entities i.e. stating that agroup of people are the worst
 ## counter-examples:
 - neither the verb nor formula 1 show an unambiguously negative evaluation (e.g. *the IMF said that brexit will prolong austerity*)